MurpheyLab/brne/brne_nav/README.md

 Code authors:

 - [Katie Hughes](https://katie-hughes.github.io/) developed the ROS infrastructure and a C++ implementation of the ROS-integrated BRNE algorithm.
-- [Muchen Sun](https://muchen-sun.com/) implemented the ROS-integrated algorithm in Python (Numba) and PyTorch (deployed on an Nvidia Jetson AGX Orin).
+- [Max Muchen Sun](https://msun.fyi/) implemented the ROS-integrated algorithm in Python (Numba) and PyTorch (deployed on an Nvidia Jetson AGX Orin).

 ## Clone Packages